blabla1337/skf-flask/skf/markdown/knowledge_base/105-knowledge_base--Malicious_intent--.md

 ## Solution:

-Running your code through a static code analyzer or auditing tools could give you a change to find malicious pieces of code which could be embedded into the software.
+Running your code through a static code analyzer or auditing tools could give you a chance to find malicious pieces of code which could be embedded into the software.
 Also if the new or adjusted functionality is critical then check manually it in the form of a code review for back doors, Easter eggs, and logic flaws.